jwill2385/skeletal-pose-to-activity-classifier/README.md

 We used a encoder-decoder transformer as outlined in transformer_kfold.ipynb file and a Graph Convolutional Network with GRU temporal encodings as outlined in GCN_kfold.ipynb file.
 For the GCN we define nodes as the skeletal joint coordinates and edges as the limb connections between joints.

 ## Hyperparameter Tuning
-We used the software package Optuna to run 20 trials for each joint pair combination to determine optimal hyperparameters to train each model.
+We used the software package Optuna to run 20 trials with varying hyperparameters for each joint pair combination to determine optimal configurations to train each model.
 - **Transformer search space**
   - `Embedding Dimensions (d_model) ∈ {64, 128, 256, 512}`
   - `Number of Attention Heads (n_head) ∈ {4, 8, 16}`